-Corrugated board die problems rarely come from the cut line alone.
-Flute structure, crushing and waste release must be solved together.
+Corrugated board die behavior rarely comes from the cut line alone.
+Flute structure, crushing and waste release are solved together.

 Flute type changes die behavior

 E flute, B flute and other structures react differently during cutting and creasing.
-Flute direction and carton form should be reviewed together.
+Flute direction and carton form are reviewed together.

 Too much pressure damages the board